 - 4 ounces gorgonzola cheese

-- Gently clean figs, remove stem and slice each in half lengthwise.
+- Preheat oven to 375°F. Gently clean figs, remove stem and slice each in half lengthwise.

 - Stack gorgonzola cheese pieces on each half fig.

 - Wrap fig and gorgonzola with thinly sliced prosciutto all the way around.